 During the second semester of their sophomore year, Robertson Scholars live and take classes on their sister campus.
 The Campus Switch is designed to build stronger educational and community ties between UNC-Chapel Hill and Duke, and to offer Scholars the opportunity to adjust to new situations and thrive in challenging environments.
 During and beyond the Campus Switch, Robertson Scholars serve as ambassadors of cross-campus collaboration and leadership.

 Summer experiences are an essential component of the Robertson experience.
-The program’s unique three-part model challenges Scholars to pursue both domestic and international experiences, explore and act on individual passions, and step outside of their comfort zone.
+The program’s unique three-part model (Community, Exploration, Launch) challenges Scholars to pursue both domestic and international experiences, explore and act on individual passions, and step outside of their comfort zone.
 Year-round, Scholars work closely with the program staff to design, implement, and learn from these meaningful and personally relevant experiences.
-For more information about each summer experience, see the Program Timeline.
+For details about the goals of each summer experience, see the Program Timeline.
+For specific examples of Robertson summer experiences, see Scholar Snapshots.

 During the academic year, Scholars have the opportunity to participate in programs and activities designed to help them learn new skills, expand their academic and professional networks, and solidify their personal and professional goals.
-Scholars may apply to participate in a ten-day wilderness expedition led by the National Outdoor Leadership School (NOLS), a six-day national leadership development institute hosted by LeaderShape, Inc, or a three-day training program hosted by the Center for Creative Leadership (CCL).
-Scholars may also apply for Leadership Enhancement and Development (LEAD) grants to fund self-initiated leadership and professional development activities.
+Scholars may apply to participate in a ten-day wilderness expedition led by the National Outdoor Leadership School (NOLS) and for Leadership Enhancement and Development (LEAD) grants to fund self-initiated leadership and professional development activities.

 Robertson Scholars have a variety of opportunities to form mentoring relationships with faculty and administrators at both universities, as well as with the staff of the Robertson Scholars Leadership Program.
 Robertson staff members assist Scholars in planning their summer experiences and advise them in their overall leadership and personal development.